American Association of Healthcare Executives

 - Engage the board in such consideration from the outset.

-- Identify your organization’s values and goals.
+- Identify your organization’s values and goals and how the potential transaction supports them.

 - Understand any legal limitations of your organization’s certificate of incorporation, articles of organization, charter or other binding documents that may restrict consideration of alternatives.